Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ## Using metaQUAST to further assess assembly quality

 We will use [MetaQUAST](http://quast.sourceforge.net/metaquast) to further evaluate our metagenomic assemblies.
-MetaQUAST is based on the QUAST genome quality tool but accounts for high species divesity and misassemblies.
+MetaQUAST is based on the QUAST genome quality tool but accounts for high species diversity and misassemblies.

 MetaQUAST assesses the quality of assemblies using alignments to close references.
 This means we need to determine which references are appropriate for our data.
 MetaQUAST can automatically select reference genomes to align the assembly to, but it does not always pick the most appropriate references.
 As we know what organisms make up our metagenome we will be supplying a file containing the references we want to use instead.
 If you use MetaQUAST on your own data you could use the default references MetaQUAST selects or provide your own if you have an idea what organisms could be in your dataset.